top of page

 10. Ayurvedic Foods for Specific Conditions

-"One size fits all solutions can further imbalance the doshas and aggravate conditions.
-We need to be clear, crystal clear, about the doshic picture, then we can move forward with confidence.
 Once that picture is made clear through consultation, clients report that they eat wider variety of foods and don't feel restricted as popular diets tend to do.
-Variety is the spice of life and we need to eat as variety as we can, from season to season." - Veena, Saumya Ayurveda
+Variety is the spice of life and we need to eat as much variety as we can from season to season." - Veena, Saumya Ayurveda

 Incorporating Ayurvedic foods and principles into your life can transform your overall health.
 By prioritizing fresh, whole ingredients, seasonal food, and adopting mindful eating practices, utilizing dosha balancing spices, you can harness the healing power of Ayurveda.